We’ve looked at decision statements in flowcharts and pseudo-code before. Now we want to look at how to build them in Python.

 <true block>

 A condition has to be in a true/false response.
-Many times we will look at numeric values, since those are easy.
+Many times, we will look at numeric values, since those are easy.
 Python gives us six (6) relational operators to check between two values.
 These are very familiar to those found in Algebra.

 Conditional | Value/Name |

-== | Equalitry – double equals |
+== | Equality – double equals |

 < | Less Than |